SirGoodenough/TDMDock/README.md

 ## Installation:

 * If you have docker already setup and wish to pull an image directly, this image is not available in the Docker Hub.
-Point to that instead and it should pull from this repo.
+Point to this instead and it should pull from this repo.
 The image is available here using the path:

 > ghcr.io/sirgoodenough/tdmdock:latest